 “Tomashova’s sanction stemmed from AIU charges based on historical data, showing evidence of doping in Russian athletics, from the Laboratory Information Management System at the former Moscow Laboratory,” an AIU statement said.
 “The International Olympic Committee may now proceed with the reallocation of medals and the update of the IOC database.”

-The Ethiopian-born Swedish athlete Abeba Aregawi, who was fifth in London, moves up to silver while the American Shannon Rowbury takes a belated bronze medal.
+The Ethiopian-born Swedish athlete Abeba Aregawi, who was fifth in London, moves up to silver behind gold medallist Maryam Yusuf Jamal of Bahrain, while the American Shannon Rowbury takes a belated bronze medal.
 Dobriskey and her fellow Briton Laura Weightman have been moved up to fifth and sixth respectively.

 skip past newsletter promotionSign up to The Recap